 "Patrice is flexible and a pleasure to work with.
 She has a good working knowledge of Growth Mindset and knows how to get people thinking about it and applying it in their work."

-"The Characters Strengths workshop provided by Patrice to business program participants covered a lot of information, delivered in concise chunks that were easy to absorb.
-The structure was clear, logical and effective.
-Patrice put a lot of thought and expertise into designing it.
-The main benefits for the participants came from doing the character strengths survey, receiving feedback and interacting with Patrice and other participants.
-The training helped the business program participants to understand better their strengths and how these are related with their business vision.
-This format raised the participants’ confidence to use their strengths in implementing their entrepreneurial vision in developing their business.
-Before the workshop, the participants were working on their business plan, financial projections and their self-confidence was on a roller coaster."
+"The Characters Strengths workshop provided by Patrice to business program participants covered a lot of information, delivered in concise chunks that was easy to absorb.
+Patrice's structure was clear, logical and effective.
+The main benefits for the participants came from doing the character strengths survey.
+The training helped the participants to understand their strengths, relate them with their business vision, and develop their confidence to their entrepreneurial vision."

 "I would like to thank you for your inspiring speech at the North York TESL Conference.
 I was picturing myself listening to your journey; going through separation and divorce, dealing with a child’s health issues while trying hard to support our students both in language proficiency and their emotional crises.
 It was a pleasure to meet you. "

 "Patrice is a very warm and engaging presenter.
 Patrice had a really matter of fact, practical message for teachers, without too much "new age" stuff.
 It was a perfect way to end the conference for me!" "

 "Thank you for presenting and sharing personal insights regarding character strengths and how they shape our behaviour.
 This workshop gave participants the tools to better identify their top character strengths and ways to use them to reach career and life goals."